-The definition of the noun brainchild is an original idea, creative thought, or invention attributed to a person or group.
-A brainchild is essentially a figurative child birthed by a brain.
-That was the word’s original sense when it was coined in the late 19th century.
+The noun brainchild refers to an original idea, creative thought, or invention attributed to a person or group.
+Think of a brainchild as a figurative child birthed by a brain.
+That’s the conventional definition of the word, anyway, and has been since it was coined in the late 19th century.

 She is the brainchild of this innovative workshop.
 [Pune Mirror]